Frequently asked questions

 Do you offer a discount for groups?

 Group discounts are available for Teach .b and Teach Paws b courses.
-If you have a group of 15+ teachers who all satisfy the course prerequisites please contact email@example.com.
+If you have a group of teachers that you would like to train, please contact email@example.com.

 Do you offer free places on courses?